Get Tools and Information in our Coronavirus Webportal>>

 Developing the Global Cold Chain

-The issue is not that of supply—more than enough food is produced to feed everyone on the planet—rather it is that of food preservation and proper distribution.
-The process by which perishable food is maintained from the 'farm gate to food plate' is simply referred to as "the cold chain".
-Many developing countries around the world face challenges in securing access to safe and reliable food to all within its borders, particularly due to lack of investment in cold chain infrastructure.
+Although more than enough food is produced to feed everyone on the planet, much of it is lost or wasted before reaching a consumer.
+The process by which perishable food is maintained from the 'farm gate to food plate' is the cold chain.
+Many countries around the world face challenges in securing access to safe and reliable food due to lack of understanding, knowledge and investment in cold chain best practices and infrastructure.

-GCCA is dedicated tothe proper handling and storage of perishable products and the development of systems and best practices for the safe, efficient, and reliable movement of food to the people of the world.
-Through our 501 (C)(3), The World Food Logistics Organization (WFLO), GCCA provides technical assistance to governments, educational institutions, donors, NGOs, and private sector associations on how to develop and maintain the cold chain.
+GCCA is dedicated to the proper handling and storage of perishable products and the development of systems and best practices for the safe, efficient, and reliable movement of food to the people of the world.
+Through our nonprofit core partner, the World Food Logistics Organization (WFLO), GCCA supports international cold chain development through partnerships with donors, NGOs, governments, educational institutions, local associations, and private sector businesses to promote business to business knowledge through training, education, and research.

 Learn more about what we do and where we work.